cloudfoundry/eirini-release/README.md

 * Make sure your Kubernetes cluster meets all [SCF related Kubernetes Requirements](https://github.com/SUSE/scf/wiki/How-to-Install-SCF#requirements-for-kubernetes).
 * Install [Metrics server](https://github.com/kubernetes-incubator/metrics-server) in the system namespace
 * Install [helm](https://helm.sh/)
 * To be able to use the [bits service](https://github.com/cloudfoundry-incubator/bits-service) private registry in your Kubernetes cluster, you need to have a signed TLS certificate, with a CA that the docker or containerd daemon on the nodes trust, and a CN that is pointing to the bits service.

 **Note**: Eirini is currently being tested with HELM > 2.14.1, Kubernetes 1.13, and containerd as the container runtime.

 ### Minimum cluster requirements

-SCF with Eirini can be started on a single-node cluster with 4 cores and 16GBs of RAM, which can run about 10 apps.
-With these specs the startup is really slow.
-Adding more cores will decrease the startup time.
+We have validated that the deployment can start with a single-node 4 core 16GB cluster, although the initial startup will be very slow with this setup.
+We recommend at least 8 cores and 16GB of RAM for the SCF control plane and at least two additional nodes that you can scale relative to the average consumption of resource of the applications that you will be deploying.
+To make staging of applications faster with Diego, operators should scale the Diego cells to the number of additional nodes.

 ## Installation